-When babies and toddlers have dark circles and bags under their otherwise beautiful, twinkling eyes, it may make parents wonder why their kid looks like that overworked dude Phil from accounting.
-The difference between your tyke and the guy getting chewed out in the conference room is that only one of them is stressed about quarterly reports and an impending divorce (unless you and your partner do a lot of yelling).
-Most children who look like stressed-out adults aren’t actually worried — as adorable as it might be to believe it so.
+Dark circles around eyes of toddlers and kids — those otherwise beautiful, twinkling eyes — is both creepy and alarming.
+Why does your kid look like that overworked dude Phil from accounting?
+The difference is that only one of them is stressed about quarterly reports and an impending divorce.
+Most toddlers who have dark circles under their eyes aren’t actually worried — as adorable as it might be to believe it so.
 They are more likely suffering from infant allergies or genetically predisposed to what scientists and pretentious makeup salespeople call periorbital dark circles.

-“Dark circles and bags under the eyes are usually no cause for alarm,” Andrew J. Bernstein, MD, Assistant Professor of Clinical Pediatrics Northwestern University, and Fellow of the American Academy of Pediatrics, tells Fatherly.
+“Dark circles and bags under the eyes are usually no cause for alarm,” says Andrew J. Bernstein, MD, Assistant Professor of Clinical Pediatrics Northwestern University, and Fellow of the American Academy of Pediatrics.
 “They can point to allergies, ‘allergic shiners,’ a lack of sleep, or, most commonly, they can just be a hereditary coloration or shape of the eyes.”

-“Most often the dark circles are not due to lack of sleep or poor health,” Alison Mitzner, a New York-based pediatrician, explains to Fatherly, noting that genetics and seasonal allergies are almost always to blame.
+“Most often the dark circles are not due to lack of sleep or poor health,” says Alison Mitzner, a New York-based pediatrician.
+Mitzner notes that genetics and seasonal allergies are almost always to blame.
 Nasal congestion from allergies restricts blood flow, making the veins under the eye expand and darken, resulting in circles that are more visible depending on how light a child’s skin is.
 That’s also why their eyes look like this when they’re sick.

 “Your pediatrician can work with you to determine the cause to ensure there are no other health issues that, although rare, may be the cause,” Mitzner says.
 After all, you don’t want to lose any more sleep over it.